Guidance on completing the form

 - Summary of the Proposed Collaboration: information about the nature of the collaborative activity and, where known, the role and contribution of the partner.
 Partnership rationale: an explanation of the relevance of the proposal to the school/institute and the wider QMUL context.
 The key benefits of the partnership should be highlighted here, including its ‘fit’ with the QMUL Strategic Plan and school/institute plans, including international marketing plans.

 - Resources: an indication of any major resourcing implications of the proposed collaboration, such as requirements for significant or additional space, facilities, equipment and staffing.

 - Signatures: The proposal should be normally signed by the Head of school/institute and endorsed by the Faculty Vice-Principal.
 This confirms that the School or Institute can cover the resources required in relation to the proposed activity.

-Once a proposal has passed Stage 1 approval, the Memorandum of Understanding, Memorandum of Agreement or Erasmus+ Agreement can be signed.
+Once a proposal has been approved by the Partnerships Board, the Memorandum of Understanding, Memorandum of Agreement or Erasmus+ Agreement can be signed.